Digital & Tech Glossary

 Platform Engineering

-Building internal developer platforms to improve engineering productivity.
+Building internal developer platforms to improve engineering productivity by standardizing tools, automating workflows, and reducing deployment complexity.

 Progressive Enhancement

-Development strategy building core functionality first, then adding advanced features that gracefully degrade if unsupported.
+Development strategy building core functionality first, then layering advanced features to ensure websites work across all devices and browsers.

 Progressive Web App